yangyadi1993/test_client/README.md

 - Show order list after login or click `order` menu
 - Implement pagination
 - Can select multiple orders and set their status or delete them.

+## Submit project
+Project should include:
+- mock server
+- application source code
+- testing code
+- manual about how to run application and mock server

+Send me your repository address.
+You can clone this repository or use `create-react-app` to initialize a new one.